ZackDev/zackdev.github.io/_posts/2021-05-07-the-latest-mars-weather-with-images.md

 # Ever wanted to know how the weather is like on `Mars` ?

-The weather data is obtained through [InSight: Mars Weather Service API][1] which provides data collected by the `InSight Lander` on the surface or Mars. *`Note:` the weather data is not always available and complete*.
+The weather data is obtained through [InSight: Mars Weather Service API][1] which provides data collected by the `InSight Lander` on the surface or Mars.

 {% include div.html name="weather_table_wrap" %}